Kateri Tekakwitha: Conversion and Kahnawake

 In his journal, Lamberville wrote about Tekakwitha in the years after her death.
 This text described her before she was baptized as a mild-mannered girl.
 Lamberville also stated that Tekakwitha did everything she could to practice her Catholic faith in a non-Catholic society, which often caused minor conflicts with her longhouse residents.
 The journal, however, does not mention violence toward Tekakwitha, while other sources do.

 Lamberville baptized Tekakwitha at the age of 19, on Easter Sunday, April 18, 1676.
-Tekakwitha was renamed "Catherine" after St. Catherine of Siena (Kateri was the Mohawk form of the name).
+Tekakwitha was renamed "Catherine" after St. Catherine of Siena (Kateri is the Mohawk form of the name).

 She remained in Caughnawauga for another six months.
 Some Mohawks opposed her conversion and accused her of sorcery.
 Other members of her village stoned, threatened, and harassed her.
 Tekakwitha fled her home and travelled 200 miles to St. Francis Xavier, a Christian Indian mission in Sault Saint-Louis.
 Tekakwitha found it was a community full of other Native Americans who had also converted.
 Tekakwitha joined them in 1677.

 Tekakwitha was said to have put thorns on her sleeping mat and lain on them while praying for her relatives' conversion and forgiveness.
-Piercing the body to draw blood was a traditional practice of the Mohawk and other Haudenosaunee nations.
-This was cause for controversy for many of the priests in their community citing her already poor health.
-Tekakwitha pushed back against these concerns saying, "I will willingly abandon this miserable body to hunger and suffering, provided that my soul may have its ordinary nourishment."
+Piercing the body to draw blood was a traditional ritual practice of the Mohawks and other Iroquois nations.
+Many of the priests in her community opposed it, as they were concerned about her already poor health.

+Tekakwitha reportedly pushed back against these concerns saying, "I will willingly abandon this miserable body to hunger and suffering, provided that my soul may have its ordinary nourishment."
 Around this time she also began a friendship with another woman named Marie Thérèse Tegaianguenta.
 The two of them tried to start a Native religious order, but Jesuits rejected that proposal.
 She lived at Kahnawake the remaining two years of her life.

 Father Cholonec wrote that Tekakwitha said:

 I have deliberated enough.
 For a long time, my decision on what I will do has been made.
 I have consecrated myself entirely to Jesus, son of Mary, I have chosen Him for husband, and He alone will take me for wife.

 The Church considers that her 1679 decision on the Feast of the Annunciation completed Tekakwitha's conversion, and the Jesuits described her in early biographies as the "first Iroquois virgin".
 Although Tekakwitha is rather often regarded as a consecrated virgin, she could, owing to circumstances, never receive the consecration of virgins by a bishop.
-Nevertheless, the United States Association of Consecrated Virgins took Kateri Tekakwitha as its patroness.
+Nevertheless, the United States Association of Consecrated Virgins later took Kateri Tekakwitha as its patroness.